zootella/cold3/README.md

 CNAME  cold3.cc  cold3.pages.dev  Proxied  Auto
 ```

-During DNS propegation, Cloudflare had the button *Check nameservers now*, and after, the message *Good news!
+During DNS propegation, Cloudflare had a button *Check nameservers now*, and after, the message *Good news!
 Cloudflare is now protecting your site*.
 Text said wait 24 hours, but things started working in less than 30 minutes.
 After that was the *Quick Start Guide*, wizard steps where you configured: